-The removal of acid gases, H_2S and CO_2 , is an important step of the IGCC operation.
+The removal of acid gases, H2S and CO2, is an important step of the IGCC operation.
 In fact this unit is not only capital intensive and a large consumer of energy, but also is a key factor for the control of the environmental performance of the IGCC.
 The right selection of the process and of the solvent used to capture the acid gases is important for the performance of the complex.
 Several different technologies are commercially available for acid gas removal.
 They can be grouped in 3 categories.
-The physical solvents, which capture the acid gas with a chemical reaction with the solvent, and the mixed solvents, which display both types of capture, physical and chemical.
+The physical solvents, which capture the acid gas in accordance with the Henry's law; the chemical solvents, which capture the acid gas with a chemical reaction with the solvent, and the mixed solvents, which display both types of capture, physical and chemical.
 The first group is obviously favoured by a high partial pressure of the acid gas in the syngas, while the second group is less sensitive to the acid gas partial pressure.
 The selection of the acid gas removal process for each of the alternatives examined in the study was done with a dedicated optimization study reported in Section H of this report.